vmsmith/CookBook/veg_peppers_stuffed.md

 #### Preparation

+1. Preheat oven to 350F
-1. Wipe peppers clean
+2. Wipe peppers clean
-2. Toast the pine nuts
+3. Toast the pine nuts
-3. Chop the parsley
+4. Chop the parsley
-4. Chop the mint leaves
+5. Chop the mint leaves
-5. Cut off tops of pepper and clean the peppers (reserve the tops)
-6. Preheat oven to 350F

 #### Directions